oracle-livelabs/developer/dev-ai-app-dev-hightech/local-tenancy/local-tenancy.md

 Let’s get started!

-## Task 1: Provision an Autonomous Database
+## Task 1: Provision an Autonomous AI Database

-Before you can run the application, you need to provision an **Autonomous Database** and obtain the following connection details:
+Before you can run the application, you need to provision an **Autonomous AI Database** and obtain the following connection details:

 * **Username**